uoft-tapp/tapp-cp/README.md

 #### peeking at backups

-Hourly postgress sql dumps are stored in a safe place off the production machine, but remain in:
+Hourly postgres sql dumps are stored in a safe place off the production machine, but remain in:

 `tapp.cs.toronto.edu:/var/data/tapp`